Do you have a little one at home who’s working on shape identification? If so, this rocket made with shapes craft is perfect!

 Directions

-Take a piece of black, dark blue, or dark purple paper and paint it to look like space.
-We dipped a small paintbrush in water, then dipped it in paint and tapped the paintbrush to achieve this look.
+Take a piece of black, dark blue, or dark purple paper and paint it like space.
+To achieve this look, we dipped a small paintbrush in water, then in paint, and tapped the paintbrush.
 Let the paper dry while you create the rocket.

 Glue the rocket decoration piece to the bottom of the main rocket piece.